 The freedom of speech and expression that a writer has, is subjected to various criticisms, not academically but politically.
 Placing U.R.
 Ananthamurthy’s writings, ideologies and approaches as the base, Gandhi elaborated on how an individual must resort to expressing an individual mind and not the mind of a herd.
 In a witty style of giving an illustration, he said that Independent MP’s or Independent-minded MP’s are almost extinct in today’s ‘democratic’ nation.
 There was madness when the initial layout of political agendas was set in order to construct a framework for our nation’s governance; this madness had a certain order nonetheless.
 Sadly, this orderly madness did not last long, and soon we came under the leadership of those charlatans who justified their extreme insanity as righteously sane.

 According to Gandhi, he notes and remarks that the problem lies in our very approach to perceiving and accepting our nation.
 India is a country that has multiformity, heterogeneity, irregularity, and individuality.
 These are qualities that are ought to be celebrated, just like the acknowledgment of ‘normal’ can be possible through defining what is ‘ab-norm’.
 The binary is misunderstood and ‘individuality is out, conformity is in’.
 When conformity seeps in, there is the absence of brain/mind but there is an overarching presence of brawn/muscle.
 Gandhi’s concluding remarks travel on the line of thought that India, as an abode of many cultures, must and should witness not just the emergence of individual minds/dissents but also the sustenance of these thinking minds.
 Shri.
-Gandhi concluded his lecture by thanking Jain University for inviting him to deliver the first U.R.
+Gandhi concluded his lecture by thanking Jain (Deemed-to-be University)for inviting him to deliver the first U.R.
 Ananthamurthy Annual Memorial Lecture.